saibalusulapalem/playgroundtools/README.md

 Keys and values can be interpolated using one of the strings below within curly brackets `{}` prepended by a `$` sign in the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file. (as in `${string}`)
 - `name`: the playground name.

 Additional strings can be specified in the `format` key of a playground type.
 An example is shown in the [Using JSON](#using-json) section.
+These default format strings can also be overriden through use of the `-o` option of the `new` command in the CLI.

 ### Using the CLI